whylabs/whylogs/README.md

 from whylogs.viz import profile_viewer
 profile_viewer()
 ```

-This will load the profile viewer loader, using the `Select JSON profile`
+This will open a viewer on your default browser where you can load a profile json summary, using the `Select JSON profile` button:

 ![viewer_preload](images/html_viewer.png)

-Once the json is selected you can view your profile feature name and statistics.
+Once the json is selected you can view your profile's features and associated and statistics.

 ![viewer_loaded](images/html_viewer_loaded.png)

-This will open a viewer on your default browser where you can load a profile json summary

 whyLogs collects approximate statistics and sketches of data on a column-basis into a statistical profile.
 These metrics include: